Access Accounts update

 There is not presently an excess level of inbound deposits versus withdrawals to permit the rapid withdrawals that we have historically delivered since the Access Accounts originally opened.
 This is due to these no longer being ‘Normal Market Conditions’, as we always highlighted could happen from time to time over the years at moments of market volatility and similar.

-This is highly dependent on a degree of balance being restored between withdrawal requests and funds becoming available to service them.
-Presently, the accounts that you are invested in will receive cash from several sources including from new investments by other investors as well as loan interest, repayments and monthly amortisations from borrowers.
+Future withdrawal speeds are highly dependent on a degree of balance being restored between withdrawal requests and funds becoming available to service them.
+Presently, the accounts that you are invested in will receive cash from several sources including from new 'at par' investments by other investors as well as loan interest, repayments and monthly amortisations from borrowers.
 All of these will contribute to queued withdrawal requests being fulfilled.

 We ask that investors bear with us as we, and the country as a whole, look forward to a return to normal market conditions.
 Our priority remains the protection of capital value in your investments, and secondly the delivery of the interest due on those loans.
 The liquidity of withdrawals from the Access Accounts remains the third level priority as prioritising that would severely prejudice the former two priorities.